yunzhel2/CodeScope/program_synthesis/CS510_assignment.md

   - Report the best results you achieved, submit corresponding code file and generated code for reproducing check.

 Due: xxxx.
+If you want to do more exploration over code understanding& generation task as your final course project, you are highly welcomed to discuss with TA Yunzhe (yunzhel2 AT illinois.edu).

 ## Data
 The program synthesis dataset is located in `data/program_synthesis_data.jsonl`.
 The fields of the data are explained below: